poissonconsulting/mcmcderive/README.md

 ## Why `mcmcderive`?

 `mcmcderive` is an R package to generate derived parameter(s) from Monte Carlo Markov Chain (MCMC) samples using R code.

-This is useful because it means Bayesian models can be fitted without the inclusion of derived parameters which add unnecessary clutter and slow model fitting.
+This is useful because it means Bayesian models can be fitted without the inclusion of derived parameters which add unnecessary clutter and slows model fitting.
 For more information on MCMC samples see Brooks et al. (2011).

 ## Installation